Team Novo Nordisk: History

-The team's season is captured in film director Peter Alsted's documentary, Ride for Your L1fe, available on Outside network.
-Ride for Your L1fe follows the Team Novo Nordisk' athletes behind the scenes throughout the 2021 season, filming them privately at home and experiencing what a diagnosis has meant to an entire family, to document their fight to show what’s possible with type 1 diabetes.
+The team's season is the subject of film director Peter Alsted's documentary, Ride for Your L1fe, available on the Outside network.
+Ride for Your L1fe follows the Team Novo Nordisk athletes behind the scenes throughout the 2021 season, filming them privately at home and experiencing what a diagnosis has meant to their families and their possibilities with type 1 diabetes.